South Flank Preview:

 This one’s very different from those that came before, a very small scenario with fast forces on both sides and limited map area.
 There’s a lot of opportunity for cat-and-mouse feints by both players, and it should resolve pretty fast, too.
 I like quirky scenarios like this one, and it should prove itself one of my favorites.

 And that wraps up the first preview.
-Come back and see more.
+You can see more here, here and here.

 Play the game!
 Order South Flank right now!